5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 CPU Power Management should work fine after that.
 Optionally, you can install Intel Power Gadget to check if the CPU runs within it's specs.

-**NOTE 1**: Only necessarry if you use a differnt CPU than i7 3630QM **NOTE 2**: You can also add modifiers to the terminal command for building the SSDT.
+**NOTE 1**: Only necessarry if you use a differnt CPU than i7 3630QM </br>
+**NOTE 2**: You can also add modifiers to the terminal command for building the SSDT.
 You can - for example - drop the low frequency from their default 1200 MHz to 900 MHz in 100 mHz increments, but no lower than that.
 Otherwise the system crashes during boot.
-I suggests you experiement with the modifiers a bit.
+I suggests you experiement with the modifiers a bit.</br>
-**NOTE 3**: If you feel really enthusiastic you could also enable XCPM if you're so inclined: https://github.com/5T33Z0/Lenovo-T530-Hackinosh-OpenCore/blob/main/Enable%20XCPM.md
+**NOTE 3**: If you feel really confident and enthusiastic you could also re-enable XCPM.
+But in my experience the machine does not perform as good.
+You can follow this guide if you're so inclined: https://github.com/5T33Z0/Lenovo-T530-Hackinosh-OpenCore/blob/main/Enable%20XCPM.md
 </details>
 <details>
 <summary><strong>Fixing Sleep Issues</strong></summary>